tytydraco/yessleep/out/The_town_Im_working_in_doesnt_exist.md

 When my boss called and told me I was getting shipped to Tasmania for two weeks, I wanted to fucking lose it.
 Five years crushing it for this company and I should be on a yacht in Saint-Tropez.
 Now I’m on a plane to some backwards island.

-David Stone-Ross , this billionaire “philanthropist” (Wanker)  who used to be a finance bro and is now a tech tycoon, went and played Indiana Jones in Ghana at one of his investments.

-When he saw Dr. Kieren Van De Berg filming his new doc about modern slavery in mines, he decided he was going to start a mine using AI and no human labour.
+When David Stone-Ross, billionaire “philanthropist” and former finance bro turned tech tycoon, decided he was Indiana Jones in Ghana, he stumbled across Dr. Kieren Van De Berg filming a documentary on modern slavery in the mines.
+Within days, he’d decided to start a mine of his own , powered entirely by AI, no human labour in sight.

 Then, while the cameras were rolling, David declared that by 2040 all mines would be out of Africa and he’d find older mines in other continents to reuse with AI and “new tech.”